rgommezz/react-native-chatgpt/README.md

 npm install react-native-webview react-native-vector-icons
 ```

-## Additional instructions for bare React Native apps
+### Additional instructions for bare React Native apps

-If you are installing `react-native-webview` and `react-native-vector-icons` on a bare React Native app, you should also follow their additional installation instructions.
-If using expo, you can skip this step.
+If you are developing a bare React Native app, you should also follow some additional installation instructions to set up `react-native-webview` and `react-native-vector-icons` properly.
+If using [Expo](https://docs.expo.dev/), you can skip this step.

 - [react-native-webview](https://github.com/react-native-webview/react-native-webview/blob/master/docs/Getting-Started.md)
 - [react-native-vector-icons](https://github.com/oblador/react-native-vector-icons#installation)

-## Usage
+## API

 This library exports a provider component and a hook as its main API.